Authorities Investigate Video Of Bergen Animal Shelter Worker Abandoning Kitten

 Behrens said he's awaiting the results of that investigation before determining how to proceed.

 Shelter Director Deborah Yankow confirmed the investigation and noted that county authorities were also notified.
-She said she couldn't comment further because of the pending investigation.
+She said she couldn't comment further at the moment because of the pending investigation (see video below).

 Click here to sign up for Daily Voice's free daily emails and news alerts.